 Healthcare in Sudan

 Medical facilities in Sudan, both in cities and outside, fall short of western standards.
 Supplies in clinics and hospitals are also severely limited.
-Sudan is currently battling with an increasingly aging population alongside of the rising rates of communicable and noncommunicable diseases.
+Sudan is currently battling with an increasingly ageing population alongside the rising rates of communicable and noncommunicable diseases.
 Malnutrition deficiencies affect a large number of children throughout the country, causing a stronger burden on Sudan’s medical system.

 Expat Financial can obtain coverage for expatriates in Sudan.
 Our staff has the necessary knowledge to provide you with complete insurance coverage that will protect your expat staff who are posted to Sudan and other African countries.